A dressed singlet-triplet qubit in germanium: Resonant exchange interaction

 In the middle of the (1,1) charge region, $J$ can be approximated by $\frac{4t_c^2}{U}$, where $U$ denotes the charging energy and $t_c$ the quantum tunneling amplitude through the potential barrier separating QD1 and QD2.
 Therefore, the exponential dependence of $t_c$ on the barrier potential will result in an exponential relation of $J$ on vB12.
 By applying a sinusoidal modulation on the barrier gate $\mathrm{vB12_{drive}=vB12_{DC}+\mathit{A} \sin(\mathit{f}_\mathrm{d}\mathit{t})}$ and assuming an exponential dependence of $J$ on the barrier voltage, we obtain $J_\mathrm{{AC}}\propto\exp(\mathit{A} \sin(f_\mathrm{d} t))$.
 In Fig.\,\ref{Sup_fig3}a, we plot the resulting ${J_\mathrm{AC}}$ modulation profile.
 This leads to a rectification of the sinusoidal signal, reducing the magnitude of the valleys while amplifying the peaks.
 Consequently, the exchange modulation amplitude $A_J$ is non-linearly dependant on the amplitude of the drive pulse $A$.
 This behavior is further supported by simulations (see Fig.\,\ref{Sup_fig3}b,c) of the resonantly-driven singlet-triplet (ST) qubit's Rabi oscillations, performed using the open-source QuTiP (Quantum Toolbox in Python) software, which qualitatively confirms the observed non-linear dependence.

 \begin{supfigure*}[!htp]

-{\textbf{Resonant ST supplementary plots.} \textbf{a.} Comparison between the shape of the signal applied to the barrier gate (sinus) and the modulation of the exchange interaction. \textbf{b.} QuTip simulation of the dependence of the Rabi oscillation of the ST qubit on the drive amplitude of vB12, assuming an exponential dependence of $J$ on vB12. \textbf{c.} The Fourier transform reveals that the Rabi frequency depends non-linearly on the drive amplitude of vB12 confirming the experimental observation. } \end{supfigure*}
+{\textbf{Resonant ST supplementary plots.} \textbf{a.}~Comparison between the shape of the signal applied to the barrier gate (sinus) and the modulation of the exchange interaction. \textbf{b.}~QuTiP simulation of the dependence of the Rabi oscillation of the ST qubit on the drive amplitude of vB12, assuming an exponential dependence of $J$ on vB12. \textbf{c.}~The Fourier transform (in arbitrary units, a.u.) reveals that the Rabi frequency depends non-linearly on the drive amplitude of vB12 confirming the experimental observation. } \end{supfigure*}